 That largely depends on the essential provider rules outlined by your state and the expectations established by your school and school district.
 We recommend reaching out to your employer to determine requirements in this crisis.

-Which telehealth services are compatible with WebPT—and do you plan to add a HIPAA-compliant telehealth service to your system in the future?
+Will WebPT add a HIPAA-compliant telehealth service to its system in the future?

 How do I document telehealth in WebPT?

 In the WebPT EMR, e-visit codes are already available in the billing section of a SOAP note, and you can add any CPT codes for telehealth that aren’t already available as custom CPT codes.
 You can then bill these codes out to your billing software—whether that’s RevFlow, Therabill, or a third-party integrated billing product.